Katie-Davies/Katie-Davies/README.md

 ✏️ I have recently started blogging about my experiences on this journey- [Medium](https://medium.com/@millerkatie1990)

- 👩🏼‍💻 I’m currently working on my personal project DirtRider.
+ 👩🏼‍💻 I’m currently working on my personal project DirtRider where I am building a platform to allow people to rent out their dirtbikes.
+I am looking at how to implement Azure AD B2C instead of Auth0.

- 🌱 I’m currently learning PostgreSql, MongoDB and implementing Azure Ad.
+ 🌱 My learning path at the moment:
+     * CS50's Introduction to Computer Science - Harvard
+     * PostgreSql - FullStack Career path Codecademy
+     * The common sense guide to data structures and algorithms

 #### Contact
 [![linkedin](https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/katie-davies-36351b275/)